Lloydshove/relationship-graphing/README.md

 🧱 4.
 Machine‑Readable JSON Dataset

-Below is the updated dataset with all new relationships added.
+(Fully updated with new relationships and human‑readable types)

 {
   "people": [